Dalal0/QNA-in-Pythin-by-rohit/README.md

 # QNA-in-Pythin-by-rohit
 I guys, I have made this que asking program in python.
-I hope you'll like.
+I hope you would like.